 Sagres – 2 days (optional)

-Sagres is on Algarve’s western tip and is an offbeat surfing destination on Algarve Coast.
+Sagres is on the Algarve’s western tip and is an offbeat surfing destination on the Algarve Coast.
 If you like to visit places that are under the radar, then Sagres is for you.
-Expect to see barren landscapes like no other nearby destinations in Algarve.
+Expect to see barren landscapes like no other nearby destinations in the Algarve.

 Just like the nearby Lagos, Sagres also has towering limestone cliffs over the sea.
 The beaches are pristine because not many tourists visit Sagres.
 More than that, you can also visit a unique fortress in Sagress.